Bobby Jones (basketball, born 1951): 1982–1983: Championship season

-The arrival of star center Moses Malone from Houston for Caldwell prior to the 1982–83 campaign was seen as a gamechanger for the Sixers' title hopes.
+The arrival of star center Moses Malone from Houston for Caldwell Jones prior to the 1982–83 campaign was seen as a gamechanger for the Sixers' title hopes.
 In the regular season, they went on a 14-game win streak, and won 65 games.
-He finished the season third in the league in defensive box plus-minus.
+Bobby Jones finished the season third in the league in defensive box plus-minus.

 In the playoffs, the 76ers began with a sweep of the New York Knicks, although each game was decided by fewer than 10 points.
 In game one of the conference finals, the Milwaukee Bucks led by 109–108 with one minute 36 seconds to go in overtime.
 Alton Lister of the Bucks tried to inbound the ball but Jones stole the pass and flipped the ball to Clint Richardson.
 Richardson scored on a dunk to send the 76ers ahead 110–109.
 A Philadelphia Inquirer article on Jones paraphrased the famous John Havlicek call by Johnny Most stating, "Bobby Jones stole the ball.
 It was grand larceny.
 Bobby Jones stole the ball and robbed the Milwaukee Bucks of a game, turning an almost-sure upset into a 111–109 overtime victory for the 76ers."
 In Game 2, he had a crucial block on Brian Winters that helped seal the win for the 76ers.

-After a Game 4 loss to Milwaukee, Philadelphia then swept through the rest of the playoffs, eventually sweeping the Lakers in the 1983 NBA Finals.
+After a Game 4 loss to Milwaukee, Philadelphia then rolled through the rest of the playoffs, eventually sweeping the Lakers in the 1983 NBA Finals.
 After the season ended, Jones won the first-ever NBA Sixth Man of the Year Award.
 From the Eastern Conference finals to the NBA Finals, he averaged 1.7 steals and 1.9 blocks.

 1983–1986: Final seasons

 The Sixers began a steady decline after that championship year, finishing second to Boston the next three seasons.
-Jones turned in steady defense and solid numbers during those years, although his playing time and production tailed off gradually.
-Still, he was as efficient as ever.
-In the 1985–86 season, Jones shot .559 from the floor, but only averaged 6.6 points per game despite returning to the starting lineup.
-That season, they were eliminated by the Bucks in the playoffs.
-He retired at age 34, and the Sixers retired his uniform No. 24 shortly afterward on November 7, 1986.
+While Jones continued to play steady defense, his offense began a gradual tail-off with reduced playing time and productivity.
+In the 1985–86 season Jones only averaged 6.6 points per game despite returning to the starting lineup, but still shot a highly efficient .559 from the floor.
+That season, Philadelphia was eliminated by the Bucks in the playoffs.

+Jones retired shortly afterward, on November 7, 1986, at age 34.
+The Sixers retired his uniform No. 24.

-In his 12-year professional career, Jones had multiple selections to the NBA All-Defensive First Team; the first-ever NBA Sixth Man Award; membership on the ABA All-Rookie Team; four appearances in the NBA All-Star Game and one in the ABA All-Star Game; and an NBA Championship with the Philadelphia 76ers, in 1983.
-Throughout his career, he averaged 12.1 points and 6.1 rebounds, and his teams never missed the playoffs.
+In his 12-year professional career, Jones was named to the NBA All-Defensive First Team eight times and the Second Team twice; earned the first-ever NBA Sixth Man Award; was on the ABA All-Rookie Team; was a four-time NBA All-Star and one time in the ABA; and won an NBA Championship with the Philadelphia 76ers, in 1983.
+Over his career, he averaged 12.1 points and 6.1 rebounds, and his teams never missed the playoffs.